 Bleeding After A C-Section

-There is always some bleeding after a C-Section.
-It's referred to as the
+There is always bleeding after C-Section Surgery.
+It's referred to as Lochia Bleeding.

 At first you will experience bright red bleeding that should taper off to a pinkish color, then a

 If you notice that you are passing small blood clots don't be alarmed, this is often normal.
 If the

 clots are larger than a golf ball, this is NOT normal and you should contact your doctor right away.

 If there are days where you have little to no bleeding but then start bleeding heavier again, this is generally

 an indication that you are doing too much or over-exerting yourself and is a clear sign that you need to stop what

 you are doing and take it easy for a few days.

 If you experience uncontrollable, heavy bleeding which could be categorized as soaking a towel in the span